learn-co-curriculum/cssi-1-html-student-walkthrough/README.md

   </body>
 </html>
 ```
+In the code above, a hierarchy of elements could be:
+Text belongs to paragraphs, paragraphs belong to sections, sections belong to an article.
+Items in a list belong to a list, and the list can be a list of links in a nav bar.
+Both the article and the nav bar belong to the body of the page.
+The body of the page, the title, and some meta-info all belong to the whole html document.

 It's helpful to think about what parts of the page belong to each other, or are inside of one another.
 Then the html looks less like meaningless characters, and more like a useful way of structuring our documents!